smarripalapu/iConSenSe/README.md

 #### ifcConvertPipeline script version for linux OS
 This script can be used to convert ifc files to .dae files/xml files and import them directly to. new unity project. <br>
-To execute, \n
+To execute, <br>
 python ifcConvertPipelineLinux.py

 #### ifcConvertPipeline script version for windows OS
-This script can be used to convert ifc files to .dae files/xml files and import them directly to. new unity project. \n To execute,  \n py ifcConvertPipelineWin.py
+This script can be used to convert ifc files to .dae files/xml files and import them directly to. new unity project. <br>
+To execute,  <br>
+py ifcConvertPipelineWin.py